 #7: Basic statistics – University of Amsterdam

 When you talk about HR analytics courses, a statistics course needs to be included.
 Data science is a recent trend in the field of statistics.
 It is hard to fully grasp the possibilities and pitfalls of HR analytics without a basic understanding of statistics.

 The Basic Statistics course from the University of Amsterdam is taught by professors Matthijs Rooduijn and Emiel van Loon.
 The course explores basic statistical concepts such as correlation, regression, normal distributions, probabilities, sampling, confidence intervals and the different types of statistical errors.
 All these concepts apply to data science and form a required foundation for anyone who starts with any form of analytics.

 The course requires roughly ten hours of study in total.
-Basic Statistics is part of a five modules specialization called Methods and Statistics in Social Sciences, which goes deeper into quantitative research methods.
+Basic Statistics is part of a five modules specialization called Methods and Statistics in Social Sciences, which dives even deeper into quantitative research methods.
 The other courses in this specialization are relevant for HR analytics as well.

 #8: Introduction to People Analytics – MIPT